Ashh98/Chatting-Application/README.md

 ## Description

-The chatting application is developed using Java OOP and Java Server Socket by establishing a TCP connection-oriented channel that would allow for one-to-one and many-to-many chatting.
+This chatting application is developed using Java OOP and Java Server Socket by establishing a TCP connection-oriented channel that would allow for one-to-one as well as party chatting.

 ### Features